Three locations across Auckland: 24 Green Lane East, Remuera; Quay West Building, 8 Albert Street, CBD; Franklin Seddon Medical Building, Pukekohe

 Oedema is fluid retention.
 It is caused when blood vessels leak fluid into the lower leg, causing a swollen appearance.
 You may notice indents occur and remain on your leg, when you remove your socks, and that your feet and legs become increasingly swollen after long periods of standing.
 There are several underlying reasons that fluid may be leaking into your leg, including:

-• It can also signify a DVT (deep vein thrombosis) which can result in a clot in the leg which can obstruct blood flow up to the heart
+• It can also signify a DVT (deep vein thrombosis) which can result in a clot in the leg which can obstruct blood flow up to the heart.

-• It can also be a sign of heart, liver or kidney failure
+• It can also be a sign of heart, liver or kidney failure.

-• A symptom of pregnancy
+• A symptom of pregnancy.

-• Or a side effect to a raft of medications including anti-inflammatories, blood pressure medications or steroids
+• Or a side effect to a raft of medications including anti-inflammatories, blood pressure medications or steroids.

 If it is deemed that your Oedema is caused by venous insufficiencies (this can be determined by ultrasound to assess the underlying vein function), Delphi Clinic can provide reprieve by procedures including Radiofrequency Ablation (RFA) and Ultrasound Guided Sclerotherapy (UGS).
 Both of these treatments are minimally invasive, utilise local anaesthetic and are generally very comfortable for patients.
-It’s important to realise that while vein treatments can help improve leg swelling, it is worth investing in a healthy lifestyle to further enhance your results including:
+It is important to realise that while vein treatments can help improve leg swelling, it is worth investing in a healthy lifestyle to further enhance your results including:

-• maintaining an active lifestyle.
-The more you physically move, the more your body is encouraged to pump blood around your body
+• Maintaining an active lifestyle.
+The more you physically move, the more your body is encouraged to pump blood around your body.

-• Wearing compression stockings
+• Wearing compression stockings.

-• Massage
+• Massage.

 • Leg elevation, whereby the foot is placed above the midline of the body allowing it to drain more efficiently.